 That’s me on the right.
 My hair’s a lot shorter now, but I’m not good at doing non-silly photos, so this will have to suffice.
 Hello!
 I’m also not very good when it comes to writing ‘About Me’ things, so take from this what you will.

-Ashkenazi Judaism is my ethnicity, race and heritage, charity work is my practice, chocolate is my passion.
+Ashkenazi Judaism is my ethnicity, race and heritage, charity work is my practice, bi-ness is my identity, chocolate is my passion.
 I’m fortunate enough to work for interfaith charity 3FF, having graduated in 2013 from Heythrop College, University of London with a Study of Religions degree.
 From a very early stage, I’ve wanted to be involved with interfaith projects and interreligious dialogue, because it annoys me more than almost anything else when people are ignorant about the world around them and the beliefs of the people in it.

 This blog is here because of who I am right now in the moment, and who I am is because of where I’ve been, what I’ve experienced, and how I’ve internalised those experiences.
 I can’t sum myself up on an About Me page.
 If you want to know about me, read the rest of my blog, because it will give you a much clearer picture.